ALC and Groundswell International Co-Host Agroecology Conference at the University of Vermont (UVM)

 supporting the cultivation of corporate and individual donors

-2-3 years of administrative experience.
+1-2 years of administrative experience.

 Strong public relations, interpersonal, and organizational skills.

-The ability to work well—whether by phone, email, writing, or in person—with a broad range of constituents both internal and external to the university.
+The ability to work well—whether by phone, email, writing, or in person—with a broad range of constituents, both internal and external to the university.

 Demonstrated initiative and resourcefulness.

-Detail-oriented, with strong budget management and problem-solving skills.
+Detail-oriented, with strong organizational and problem-solving skills.

-Sensitivity to issues of equity and diversity.
+Sensitivity to issues of equity, diversity, and inclusion.

-The ability to plan, prioritize, and balance the workload of several projects simultaneously in a fast-paced environment.
+The ability to plan, prioritize, and balance the workload of several projects, simultaneously, in a fast-paced environment.